What I think Makes A Great Sounding Recording

 I’ll leave you guys to argue the importance of converters, clocks, and cables…I’m gonna go get a beer.

 A few years into my career my friend Jim Boyer asked me to help him record a concert at the Smithsonian.
 The remote truck was nothing special.
 Old and a bit beat up, it had a Quad eight console, a few generic compressors and a limited mic selection.
 This truck also had an interesting bit of history.
-Tom Dowd with owners Aron Baron, and Larry Dahlstrom used it to record The Allman Brothers” Live At The Filmore” One of the recordings that inspired me to become a recording engineer.

 If the music is good and the players are talented you should be able to pull off a fine recording.
 Try to turn your limitations into your unique advantages.